NLnetLabs/krill/doc/development/hsm/overview.md

     - To delegate a request to the correct signer we must know which signer "instance" corresponds to which signer "configuration".

-  - Random value generation fallback support:
-    - Not all PKCS#11 or KMIP compatible devices support generating random values.
-    - Fallback in such cases to the OpenSSL signer (or to a user specified signer).

   - The concept of signing with specific signers for specific purposes:
     - Signer for one-off keys (avoid slow HSMs for keys that don't need the security guarantees an HSM provides)
     - Signer for new keys
     - Signer for existing keys (based on key tracking as mentioned above)
-    - Signer for fallback random value generation

 The feature also adds two new Rust crates for KMIP support:
   - https://github.com/NLnetLabs/kmip-protocol (https://crates.io/crates/kmip-protocol)